dsi-agpt/minibus-skeleton/README.md

 ###Creating a new data transfer

-1. Create a new class extending one of the *Minibus\Model\Process\DataTransfer\Acquisition\AbstractDataAcquisitionAgent*, *Minibus\Model\Process\DataTransfer\Acquisition\AbstractDataExportAgent* : for exemple, for the acquisition of students coming from ApplySystem application :
+1. Create a new class extending one of the *Minibus\Model\Process\DataTransfer\Acquisition\AbstractDataAcquisitionAgent*, *Minibus\Model\Process\DataTransfer\Acquisition\AbstractDataExportAgent* and implement the *run* method : for exemple, for the acquisition of students coming from ApplySystem application :

 ```php
 <?php